WHERE IS PIE COTTAGE?

 Clallam Transit System – “The Straight Shot” Rte 123 offers daily direct bus service between Port Angeles and the Bainbridge Island ferry terminal. $10 cash only/each way.

-Olympic Bus Lines – offers bus service from SeaTac, Seattle, Edmonds, and Port Townsend ferries.
+Dungeness Line – offers bus service to and from SeaTac, Seattle, Edmonds/Kingston, and Port Townsend.

 Rocket Transportation – service from SeaTac airport and custom charters.